Commissioner Launches New Police and Crime Plan

 The Police and Crime Plan sets out the policing priorities for the Commissioner and the Chief Constable.
 The Plan has been developed following public consultation asking people to identify what is important to them, the policing knowledge from the Chief Constable linked to national policing priorities and input from the Police and Crime Panel.

-Chief Constable Jerry Graham added: “I believe that the Police and Crime Plan set out by the Police and Crime Commissioner provides a firm direction on policing priorities over the next four years.
-I would like to thank those who have taken the time out to contribute their thoughts on what policing for Cumbria should look like.
+Chief Constable Michelle Skeer, Cumbria Constabulary, said: “I believe that the Police and Crime Plan set out by the Police and Crime Commissioner provides clear direction on policing priorities over the next four years.
+I would like to thank all who have taken time to contribute their feedback on what they feel the police service in Cumbria should look like.